SyncfusionExamples/Getting-Started-Xamarin-Circular-Gauge/README.md

 # Getting Started Xamarin Circular Gauge

-This repository contains sample for how to get started with the [Syncfusion Xamarin.Forms Circular Gauge](https://help.syncfusion.com/xamarin/circular-gauge/getting-started) control.
+This repository contains sample to get started with the [Syncfusion Xamarin.Forms Circular Gauge](https://help.syncfusion.com/xamarin/circular-gauge/getting-started) control.
 The Circular Gauge helps you to visualize the numeric values over a circular scale.

 ## Syncfusion controls: